By Soretti Kadir

 A multilingual performance combining theatre, poetry, song and Oromo dance.
 Exploring what it means to be human in the presence of each other – those who elevate your humanity and those who deny it.

 Dedicated to lifting up the diverse philosophies and stories that the Oromo worldview has to offer.

-A sneak peek into the work, livestreaming on Saturday 12 September 2020.
-Free – registrations essential.
+A sneak peek into the work was live streamed on Saturday 12 September 2020.

-Soreti Kadir is a multi-talented Muslim Oromo storyteller and facilitator.
-Over the last 5 years Soreti Kadir has worked with, written for, performed at, spoken at, lead a workshop or facilitated a conversation with a diverse number of platforms and organisations including Spotify talks, Ascension magazine, Melbourne writers festival, The Wheelers Centre and many more.
-A captivating storyteller both on the stage and on the page, Soreti has performed solo and collaboratively across mediums, with poetry being her specialty.
+Soretti Kadir is an Oromo storyteller and facilitator.
+Over the last 5 years Soretti Kadir has worked with, written for, performed at, spoken at, lead a workshop or facilitated a conversation with a diverse number of platforms and organisations including Spotify talks, Ascension magazine, Melbourne writers festival, The Wheelers Centre and many more.
+A captivating storyteller both on the stage and on the page, Soretti has performed solo and collaboratively across mediums, with poetry being her specialty.
 She has authored two books of poetry, released multimedia work independently and collaboratively, her work featured across the country and on occasion, abroad.

 Header image designed by Iamametaphor.
 Places and symbols represented: Alko, Arsi.
 Abosarraa Gosa.
 Odaa Tree.